Your cart is currently empty!

 We have a

-For years, my rebuilt mics came dressed up with epoxy badges and even a custom paint job.
-It was fun, it looked cool, and it gave each mic a bit of personality.
+I used to dress up the mics with with Laser-Cut Nickel Badges.
+It looked cool.
 But if I’m honest: it was also the most stressful, anxiety-inducing part of the whole build.

 Bending, aligning, and epoxying badges was a delicate game of โdonโt screw this up.โ One slip and the whole mic body had to be stripped or scrapped.
 I had bending jigs (various PVC Pipe pieces) for each mic body.
 The trick was to slightly over bend the badge (but not too much).
-Same with paintโbetween prep, curing, and touch-ups, I was spending way too much time playing arts & crafts when what I really wanted to do was focus on the guts.
+I was spending way too much time playing arts & crafts when what I really wanted to do was focus on the guts.

 Because the gutsโthe capsules, transformers, and circuitsโhave always been the point.
 And that hasnโt changed one bit.